 Strategic position in fracturing markets with significant scale.
-The Corporation believes that it is very wellpositioned in the markets where it operates.
+The Corporation believes that it is well-positioned in the markets where it operates.
 The Corporation is one of the leading companies in the Canadian market in providing innovative hydraulic fracturing services throughout the unconventional oil and natural gas markets, and specifically, the deeper, more technical areas of the WCSB.
-With 289,000 HP active in Canada and 854,000 HP active in the United States, the Corporation has established itself as one of the top ten largest fleets in North America.
-The Corporation continues to expand its presence in the United States to service both the western and eastern slopes of the Rocky Mountains in the United States, including the Piceance, Uintah and Denver-Julesburg Basins (which include the Niobrara oil play of northern Colorado), the Marcellus and Utica shale plays in Pennsylvania, West Virginia and Ohio, the Bakken shale play in North Dakota and Montana, the Eagle Ford shale play in Texas and the Permian Basin in Texas and New Mexico, and is well-positioned for the expected growth in demand for the Corporation's services in these regions as commodity prices strengthen and pumping intensity increases.
-The Corporation's Russian management team has extensive in-country well service industry experience which, together with strong demand in Russia for Western technology, enhances its position to effectively and profitably operate and grow in that market.
+With 236,000 HP active in Canada and 830,000 HP active in the United States, the Corporation has established itself as one of the top ten largest fleets in North America.
+The Corporation services both the western and eastern slopes of the Rocky Mountains in the United States, including the Piceance, Uinta and Denver-Julesburg Basins (which include the Niobrara oil play of northern Colorado), the Marcellus and Utica shale plays in Pennsylvania, West Virginia and Ohio, the Bakken shale play in North Dakota and Montana, the Eagle Ford shale play in Texas and the Permian Basin in Texas and New Mexico.
+The Corporation's Russian management team has extensive in-country well service industry experience which, together with the demand in Russia for Western technology, enhances its position to effectively operate and grow in that market.
 The Corporation also operates in Argentina, where development of the Vaca Muerta shale deposit could drive significant demand growth for the Corporation's services.
-The Corporation expects unconventional oil and gas activity in Argentina will continue to develop significantly in the future.
+The Corporation expects unconventional oil and gas activity in Argentina will continue to mature and become more significant in the future.

 Strong, long-term relationships with a high quality, diversified customer base.
 The Corporation recognizes that the success of its business is based on high levels of customer satisfaction and strong business relationships.
 The Corporation has experienced field operations staff supported by highly qualified technical personnel, which enable it to develop an understanding of each customer's specific needs, and then tailor innovative, practical and cost-effective solutions to meet those needs.
 The Corporation has strong, long-term relationships with many of its customers, comprised of a diverse and balanced mix of large, intermediate and small oil and natural gas exploration and production companies, and counts among its client base many of the most active exploration and production companies in the countries in which it operates.
-For the year ended December 31, 2018, the Corporation's ten largest customers collectively represented approximately 56% of its revenue and the Corporation's four largest customers collectively represented approximately 32% of its revenue, with its largest customer accounting for approximately 11% of its revenue.
-The Corporation's customer base consists of over 130 oil and natural gas exploration and production companies, ranging from large multi-national public companies and national oil and gas companies to small private companies.
-The Corporation's significant customers in North America are major operators with very strong credit metrics.
+For the year ended December 31, 2019, the Corporation's ten largest customers collectively represented approximately 57% of its revenue and the Corporation's four largest customers collectively represented approximately 26% of its revenue, with its largest customer accounting for approximately 7% of its revenue.
+The Corporation's customer base consists of over 135 oil and natural gas exploration and production companies, ranging from large multi-national public companies and national oil and gas companies to small private companies.
+Most of the Corporation's significant customers in North America are major operators with very strong credit metrics.